 Amazon's public images have an aliased owner and display amazon in the userId field.
 This allows you to find Amazon's public images easily.

 Users cannot alias an AMI's owner.

-If you choose to launch a shared AMI, take the following minimum steps after launch to confirm the AMI is not doing anything malicious:
+If you plan to use a shared AMI, review the following table to confirm the AMI is not doing anything malicious.